abhibp1993/spotondocker/README.md

 nx_graph = spot.translate("(p1 W 0) | Gp2")
 ```

-**Note:** The returned digraph contains an extra node, named `I`.
-This is **not** a node of automaton.
-It's a dummy node to represent `initial` state.
+The returned graph has several graph properties.
+See `spotondocker.thrift` to see a list of properties associated with graph.

-**Note:** The node and edge attributes of `nx_graph` contains information like name, visibility etc.
+The node and edge attributes of `nx_graph` contains information like `id` and `label`.

-## Tips

-1. The ZMQ client wait time for receiveing server response is set using `SpotClient.client_wait_time` variable.
-For larger LTL formulas, if connection is dropping, try increasing the wait time (default is 2 seconds).